kdricemt/kdricemt.github.io/_pages/about.md

   - /about.html
 ---

 I am a master student at The University of Tokyo / Department of Aeronautics and Astronautics.
-My research interest includes applying reinforcement learning algorithm to solve complex spacecraft guidance, navigation, and control (GN&C) problems, space system design and optimization under uncertainties, and spacecraft trajectory design.
+My research interest includes:
+- solving complex spacecraft guidance, navigation, and control (GN&C) problems with reinforcement learning
+- navigation in cis-lunar space
+- space system development and operation under uncertainties
+- spacecraft trajectory design
 Besides my research, I am also working on thermal design and on-board software development for the EQUULEUS project, which is a 6-U cubesat for cis-lunar region exploration.

 [Please download my CV from here](/files/iiyama_keidai-CV.pdf)